badsectorlabs/ludus/docs/docs/environment-guides/splunk-attack-range.md

 :::

-3. Deploy the range
+4. Deploy the range

 ```shell-session
 #terminal-command-local
 ludus range deploy
 ```

-4. Have fun with your Splunk Attack Range.
-You can access the Splunk web interface via HTTP on port 8000.
+5. Have fun with your Splunk Attack Range.
+You can access the Splunk web interface via HTTP on port 8000 (`http://10.2.20.1:8000` in this example).
 The default username and password are `admin:changeme123!`.
 ![Splunk Attack Range](https://github.com/splunk/attack_range/blob/develop/docs/attack_range.png?raw=true)